rotiadi/ArtVision/readme.md

 - userName: mandatory , string
 - password: mandatory , string

-If succes it generates a key that contains userName, email and id of user.
+If succes it generates 2 tokens that contains userName, email and id of user.
+- token - used further for authentication .
+Expires in 2 min
+- tokenRefresh - used to refresh token when it's expired.
+Expires in 1 day.

+# /auth/refresh-token
+## POST

+Cookie tokenRefresh must be valid.

 # /api//general/materials/add
 ## POST